yatharth742/US_finance_product_complaints/README.md

 # US_finance_product_complaints
-Used python , sql , tableau to clean data , generate insights and make visualizations
+Used python , sql , tableau to clean data , generate insights and make visualizations. powerbi - visulizations

 1. data cleaning using python
 -- removed unnecessary columns such as tags etc.